DayZeroStudio/UniBull/README.md

 for tutoring or job opportunities, and more.
 For UCSC specifically, we have also added a place to view the dining hall menus for each day, where you can rate and comment on different items at specific dining halls.

+###Approach
+We spent the first couple weeks just designing and coming up with ideas on how we thought we might approach doing this projects.
+You can view our planning documents for use cases and sprint plans on the wiki.
+This was a quarter (10 weeks) long project.

 ###Table of Contents
 ???